Use of Big Data and Data Mining in the Healthcare Sector

 Population Health & Public Health Analytics

-Public health authorities use big data to monitor outbreaks, track disease spread, analyse social determinants of health, and plan preventive health interventions.
-For example, analytics that combine demographic and geographic data help identify health disparities and target interventions.
+Public health agencies are using big data to track health outbreaks, monitor disease patterns, analyse social determinants of health, and design preventive health programs.
+For instance, analytics that incorporate demographic and geographic factors are used to identify health disparities.

 Fraud Detection, Billing & Claims Management